Employee offboarding

 Employee offboarding describes the separation process when an employee leaves a company.
 The offboarding process might involve a phased transfer of knowledge from the departing employee to a new or existing employee; an exit interview; return of any company property; and various processes from the company's human resources, information technology, or legal functions.

 Purpose

 An employee may leave a company through resignation, termination of employment and layoffs, retirement, or for other reasons.
-When this happens, the company will face a number of risks.
+When this happens, the company will face several risks.
 These may include incomplete projects, loss of communication with clients, security risks, compliance risks, and other factors.
 An employee offboarding process is generally designed to mitigate risks and potential losses in the separation process.

-Offboarding often includes the collection of feedback from the exiting employee about their experience in the organization, and possible improvements to its culture.
-It is considered the final phase of an employee lifecycle which includes phases such as recruitment, onboarding, development, retention, and exit or offboarding.
+Offboarding often includes the collection of feedback from the exiting employee about their experience in the organization and possible improvements to its culture.
+It is considered the final phase of an employee lifecycle, including recruitment, onboarding, development, retention, and exit or offboarding.